 Almost every team tries to build their own solution first.
 We did too, back in the day.
 It always starts the same way.

 The idea: use your database as a coordination point.
-Before processing a job, acquire a lock.
-Release it when done.
+Use an optimistic compare-and-swap to claim jobs.

 // Don't do this